-Digital Brain Switch (DBS; May 2013 – August 2015) was a project funded by the Engineering and Physical Sciences Research Council (EPSRC), which brought together computer science and social science.
+Digital Brain Switch (DBS) was a project funded by the Engineering and Physical Sciences Research Council (EPSRC), which brought together computer science and social science.
 It was a collaboration between Lancaster University; The Open University; Royal Holloway, University of London; and University of Kent.
 The project was led by Prof. Jon Whittle from the School of Computing & Communications at Lancaster University.
 Digital Brain Switch is one of three founding projects linked to the Balance Network, which aims to facilitate an interdisciplinary approach to research and practice relating to Work-Life Balance in the Digital Age.

 Digital technologies – smart phones, email, social networking, etc. – are fundamentally changing our relationship with work.
 Digital technologies enable us to be always connected and allow us to work wherever and whenever we want.
 However, the question remains as to how digital technologies affect our work-life balance.
 Is always-on connectivity a good thing because it gives us freedom to work any time and any place?
 Or does it cause unnecessary stress because we can never switch off?